wp-plugins/whats-running/readme.txt

 After finishing the refactor, please deactivate and delete this plugin.

+= How to highlight my code? =

+Insert a line into wp-config.php with a part of your files' path:

+`define( 'WHATS_RUNNING_HIGHLIGHT', 'wp-content/plugins/my-plugin' );`

 == Screenshots ==

 1. This is an old screen shot.
 You can see the filenames after the admin footer.